rahul-rakshit/unofficial-makers-linux-guide/README.md

 * Linux is secure.
 There are far fewer viruses for Linux than there are for macOS.
 * Employers are happy to see knowledge of Linux.

 I believe Linux has an unfair reputation for being complicated.
-If you use a user-friendly distro like Ubuntu and stick to using package managers, your experience of Linux should be fairly smooth.
+You absolutely don't _have_ to use vim and if you use a user-friendly distro like Ubuntu and stick to using package managers, your experience of Linux should be fairly smooth.
 Also, while some commercial software doesn't run on Linux, including games and commercial video or photo editing software, all the usual software (skype, spotify, etc.) _is_ available just the same and shouldn't affect your experience as a developer.

 I would argue that web developers are in the best position to use Linux.
 Everything we need to do is based on open-source software and most servers are running on Linux anyway.
 Why not spend less money on better computers?